harrywang/python-generative-art/README.md

 # About

-This tutorial shows how to make generative art using Python and Axidraw pen plotter.
+This tutorial shows how to make generative art using Python and AxiDraw pen plotter.

 You should start with `axidraw-python/axidraw-basics.ipynb` notebook, which shows how to setup AxiDraw V3 and use Python to control it to plot a simple SVG.